cloudposse/terraform-aws-components/modules/ecs-service/README.md

 #### Other Domains

 This component supports alternate service names for your ECS Service through a couple of variables:
  - `vanity_domain` & `vanity_alias` - This will create a route to the service in the listener rules of the ALB.
-This will also create a route53 alias record in the hosted zone in this account.
+This will also create a Route 53 alias record in the hosted zone in this account.
 The hosted zone is looked up by the `vanity_domain` input.
  - `additional_targets` - This will create a route to the service in the listener rules of the ALB.
-This will not create a route53 alias record.
+This will not create a Route 53 alias record.

 Examples: